fglongatt/FGL_Test_Systems/SYSTEM 6._FGL_5-bus_Test_system_Qc/README.md

 # SYSTEM 6.
 FGL 5-bus Test system considering reactive power compensation
-The SYSTEM 6 FGL 5-bus test system is a clear evolution of the SYSTEM 5, it considers local and fixed reactive compensation (Qc)
+The SYSTEM 6 FGL 5-bus test system is a clear evolution of the SYSTEM 5, it considers local and fixed reactive compensation (Q<sub>c</sub>)

 it considers the reactive power generation limits of the generators (Q<sub>g</sub>), there is no capacitive susceptance on the transmission line (B),